paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-038-public-works-and-economic-development.md

 (2) to improve the project.

-**(b) Other uses of excess funds** Any amount of excess funds remaining after application of subsection (a) of this section may be used by the Secretary for providing assistance under this chapter.
+**(b) Other uses of excess funds** Any amount of excess funds remaining after application of subsection (a) may be used by the Secretary for providing assistance under this chapter.

-**(c) Transferred funds** In the case of excess funds described in subsection (a) of this section in projects using funds transferred from other Federal agencies pursuant to [section 3214 of this title](./chapter-038-public-works-and-economic-development.md#section-3214), the Secretary shall—
+**(c) Transferred funds** In the case of excess funds described in subsection (a) in projects using funds transferred from other Federal agencies pursuant to [section 3214 of this title](./chapter-038-public-works-and-economic-development.md#section-3214), the Secretary shall—

-(1) use the funds in accordance with subsection (a) of this section, with the approval of the originating agency; or
+(1) use the funds in accordance with subsection (a), with the approval of the originating agency; or

 (2) return the funds to the originating agency.